Website monitoring

 - After optimization, the response time chart shows improvement

-- You can verify the fix was successful
+- You can verify the fix worked

-Scenario 3: Scheduled Maintenance β
+Scenario 3: Scheduled maintenance

 You need to perform server maintenance: